This article was originally published in 2011 and is updated regularly to include the latest, greatest information.

 EveryStockPhoto - Touting itself as a “portal for the stock photo community,” everystock photo is a clearinghouse of free stock images from several sources.

 StockPhotos.io - Another reader recommendation, this service offers free, high-quality, high-resolution public domain and Creative Commons licensed photos.
-Currently, they have around 18,000 images on the site.
+Currently, they have around 25,000 images on the site and feature a Pinterest-style interface.
 You can use the photos for commercial use as long as you give proper credit to the author/photographer.

 Pixabay – With a user-friendly, Pinterest-style interface, Pixabay is a repository for public domain images: free vectors, drawings and photos.
 You can freely use any image from this website in digital and printed format, for personal and commercial use, without attribution requirement to the original author.